 Schweppes is one of the finest creators of mixers, mineral waters and sparkling beverages since 1783.
 The brand’s wide soft drink offering has a unique depth of flavour and quality, thanks to the techniques and recipes it’s crafted and refined over the last two centuries.
 The Schweppes product range includes the following flavours:

-Coca-Cola needs no introduction unless of course, you haven’t lived on Earth.
+Coca-Cola needs no introduction.
 But did you know the brand started in Australia with just 10 staff and four trucks?
 Coca-Cola now offers the widest range of beverages including waters, iced teas, juices and carbonated drinks.
 Coca-Cola also owns big-name brands like Sprite and Fanta.
 Here’s a product selection from its classic Coca-Cola range:

-The Coles own brand range also has a good selection of soft drink combos and flavours at great prices.
-Here’s a product selection from the supermarket’s private label range:
+The Coles own brand range also has a good selection of soft drink combos and flavours for just $1 for a 1.25L bottle!
+It has a wider range of flavours to choose from compared to major brands, with some options including:

 Woolworths has a great range of homebrand soft drinks available in stores and online.
 The supermarket giant offers a wide selection of canned and bottled soft drinks including crowd favourites like:

-This will all depend on your preferred flavour.
+However, what you ultimately buy will depend on your preferred flavour.
 Do you like a fruity, tingly taste or more of a robust, spicy taste?
-A previous Canstar Blue survey suggested that lemonade was the most popular drink type among respondents (19%), followed by Coke (15%) and ginger beer (14%).
+Nearly one in three consumers (29%) simply prefer anything sugar-free or low-sugar because they think it’s healthier than regular soft drinks.
 Luckily, soft drinks come in all flavours and colours which means you’ll have plenty of options to try until you find a soda that makes your taste buds pop.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.